Rakeshkamineni/LLD-Snakes-and-Ladders-Game-/README.md

  Format: <player_name> wins the game

-Based on the inputs we get the output and Gets the output.

 ## Rules of the game

 * The board will have 100 cells numbered from 1 to 100.